Chinese International School: Administration

 The school is overseen by a Board of Governors with approximately fifteen members.
 The Board has been chaired by Andrew Brandler, a parent of the school.
 Theodore S. Faunce served as Headmaster from 2006 to 2017.
 Deputy Head of School Li Bin served as Interim Head of School in 2017–18.
 In August 2018, Sean Lynch was appointed Head of School.

 CIS was re-accredited by the Council of International Schools (CIS) in 2021 and is a member of the Association of China and Mongolia International Schools.

 Campus and facilities

 The Braemar Hill campus includes an 11-storey academic building (Phoenix Soaring) with two multi-purpose sports centres, laboratories, design studios, flexible classrooms, and collaborative spaces.
 Facilities are designed around three courtyards with views of Victoria Harbour.

-CIS Hangzhou provides academic and residential facilities for the Year 10 cohort, integrated with Greentown Yuhua School.
+Chinese International School's Hangzhou campus provides academic and residential facilities for the Year 10 cohort, integrated with Greentown Yuhua School.

+As a filming location

+The school's Braemar Hill campus served as a primary filming location for Fight Back to School II (1992), the second installment in Stephen Chow's Fight Back to School film trilogy.